gazebosim/gz-sim/tutorials/video_recorder.md

 ## Using the video recorder plugin

-Ignition Gazebo offers a video recorder tool for recording videos from the 3D scene.
+Gazebo offers a video recorder tool for recording videos from the 3D scene.
 The recorder tool is available as a GUI plugin.
-To open this plugin, first launch Ignition Gazebo and select the ellipsis menu on top right (3 dots menu), and scroll down to find the `Video Recorder` option.
+To open this plugin, first launch Gazebo and select the ellipsis menu on top right (3 dots menu), and scroll down to find the `Video Recorder` option.
 Click on the plugin to open the Video Recorder tool.
-Alternatively, launch the demo world in Ignition Gazebo that already has this plugin included in the GUI.
+Alternatively, launch the demo world in Gazebo that already has this plugin included in the GUI.

 ```
 ign gazebo -v 4 video_record_dbl_pendulum.sdf